Don't Underestimate Your Impact!

 Many people can make a phone call and get expert counseling and support.
 Youth in the foster care system can wait over a year to get that same support.
-Most, if not all, suffer from PTSD (Post-Traumatic Stress Disorder).
+Most, if not all, suffer from anxiety, depression, and PTSD (Post-Traumatic Stress Disorder).
 Could you wait a year?

-With your expertise, California youth ages 12 to 21 in the foster system can reach their goals at school, improve communication with their bio and foster families, and increase self-esteem.
+With your expertise, California youth ages 12 to 21 in the foster system and those who have aged out can reach their goals at school or work, improve communication, and increase self-esteem.
 Help them tackle the issues they are facing.

-Applicants must have the following licensure: LPCC, LMFT, LCSW, or clinical psychologists with PsyD or PhD credentials licensed in the state of California.
+Applicants must have the following licensure: LPCC, LMFT, LCSW, or be associates in those fields in the state of California.